Coins of the Maldivian rufiyaa: Coins issued from 1960

-Coins of the 2nd Republic within the Commonwealth
+Current issue

 The first coin to be issued after the return of the Maldive Islands' return to the Commonwealth was the 1 rufiyaa coin dated 1402 AH (1982).
-This coin has the Coat-of-Arms on the obverse with the dates.
+This coin has the coat of arms on the obverse with the dates.
 The reverse of the coin is inscribed 'REPUBLIC OF MALDIVES 1 RUFIYAA'.
 A series of minor coins denominated from 1 laari to 50 laari was released into circulation in 1404 AH (1984).
 Since then, a number of commemorative coins have been struck, including a series of 250 rufiyaa medal-coins (listed in the 2005 edition of Krause Unusual World Coins catalogue).
-In 1416 AH, the 2 rufiyaa coin was released into circulation to replace the 2 rufiyaa banknote.
+In 1995, the 2 rufiyaa coin was released into circulation to replace the 2 rufiyaa banknote.

+A bimetallic 2 rufiyaa coin was released into circulation in 2017, replacing the previous version of the coin issued in 1995.